Dynamsoft/barcode-reader-javascript-samples/hello-world/vue3/README.md

 ### Create and edit the `ImageCapture` component

 * Add a file `ImageCapture.vue` under "/components/" as the `ImageCapture` component.
-The `ImageCapture` component help decode barcodes in an image.
+The `ImageCapture` component helps decode barcodes in an image.

 * In `ImageCapture.vue`, add code for initializing and destroying `CaptureVisionRouter` instance.